Claudio Scremin: Playing career

-The Black Bears would again make it to the final of the Hockey East Tournament during the 1989–90 season, losing to Boston College.
+The Black Bears again reached the final of the Hockey East Tournament during the 1989–90 season, losing to Boston College.
 Scremin was named to the Hockey East All Tournament Team and Hockey East All-Academic Team at the culmination of the season.
 Following this, Scremin graduated and turned professional.

-Upon turning pro, Scremin played with the Kansas City Blades of the IHL during the 1990-91 season.
-His rookie season would be a solid affair, scoring 21 points in 77 games.
+Upon turning pro, Scremin played with the Kansas City Blades of the IHL during the 1990–91 season.
+His rookie season was a solid affair, scoring 21 points in 77 games.
 Scremin signed a contract with the San Jose Sharks as a free agent on September 3, 1991, and subsequently made his NHL debut in February 1992 against the Quebec Nordiques.
-Over the course of the 1991-92 season, he would play a total of 13 games for the Sharks, as well as 70 for the Blades, who served as the Sharks' IHL affiliate team.
-The Blades would finish top of the Western Conference, and would go on to sweep the Muskegon Lumberjacks 4-0 in the Turner Cup Finals.
-The following season would again see Scremin splitting time between the Sharks and Blades.
-He played 4 games with San Jose, and scored what would be his only NHL point with an assist in a game against the Tampa Bay Lightning in December 1992.
-With the Blades he played 75 games and registered 32 points, and the team would reach the Turner Cup semifinals before losing to the San Diego Gulls.
+Over the course of the 1991–92 season, he played a total of 13 games for the Sharks, as well as 70 for the Blades, who served as the Sharks' IHL affiliate team.
+The Blades finished on top of the Western Conference, and swept the Muskegon Lumberjacks 4–0 in the Turner Cup Finals.
+The following season Scremin again split his time between the Sharks and Blades.
+He played 4 games with San Jose, and scored what was his only NHL point with an assist in a game against the Tampa Bay Lightning in December 1992.
+With the Blades he played 75 games and registered 32 points, and the team reached the Turner Cup semifinals before losing to the San Diego Gulls.